tanmaygupta100/TheNucleusMachine/README.md

 * Ambient Sounds Player
   * Plays different ambient sounds, or white noises.
   * Helps reduce auditory distractions and increase focus during work.
-  * Single-click:
-    * Starts playing the audio.
-Stops the audio and resets the queue.
-  * Double-click:
-    * Skips to the next audio, cycling through the audios.
 * Rotating Segment Timer
-  * A 7-segment display flashes every other second.
+  * A 7-segment display displays a rotating animation.
-  * After 5 minutes, the current segment lights fully, and moves onto the next segment, in a spiral pattern.
-  * Single-click:
-    * Starts or stops and resets the timer and segment lights.
-  * Double-click:
-    * Plays or pauses the timer and lights.
+  * The timer can be set for 5 minutes and can be interrupted or reset at any moment in time.
-* RGB LED Modes
+* LED Light Modes
   * Different light modes to indicate study/break periods.
+  * Focus mode uses cool lighting for more intense studying that requires deeper focus.
+  * Reading/relaxing mode uses warm lighting for allowing eyes to adjust and relax.

+How it works:
-  * Single-click:
+* Audio button:
-    * Turns on/off the RGB LED.
+ * Turns on the Ambient Sounds Player, playing the first audio in the queue.
+ * Can skip through other audios, or go back to the initial state.
+ * Components: Single button, speaker.
+* Timer button:
+ * Turns on the Rotating Segment Timer, in which it repeats a spirling animation of segments F, A, B, C, D, E, G, DP.
+ * The segments may be reset as desired using an additional button press at any point.
+ * The animation repeats until 5 minutes is reached, at which point the DP segment will indicate that the time is over.
-  * Double-click:
+* LED button:
-    * Cycles between different RGB settings.
+ * Turns on the LED Lights, turning on the focus mode first.
+ * Another button press switches to the relax mode.
+ * A 3rd click turns off the feature

 Files:
-* nucleusMachineCode.py
+* nucleusMachine.py
-  * Code meant to run on the Raspberry Pi.
+  * Code runs on the Raspberry Pi.
-  * Uses Pi inputs and hardware outputs.
+  * Uses Pi button inputs and hardware outputs.
 * testSettingMachineCode.py
   * Similar code for testing through keyboard inputs and terminal outputs.
   * Meant to test the code while ensuring the hardware components aren't shortcircuited due to faulty code.